-School hours for students are 7:20 am to 2:45 pm.
-Students can arrive from 7:20-7:45 am.
+School hours for students are 7:40 am to 2:45 pm.
+Students can arrive from 7:20-7:40am.
 In order to be considered "on time," students must arrive by 7:40 am.
 If students arrive after 7:40 am, they are considered tardy.

 Students should not be dropped off at school before 7:20 am and must be picked up from school by 2:45 pm, if they are not using school transportation.
 Families must pick up their students on time.
-Students may not be dropped off before 7:20 am unless they have specific permission from the School Director.
+Students may not be dropped off before 7:20 am unless they have specific permission from the Executive Director.
 All drop-offs between 7:20 am and 7:40 am should be done in the back of the school.
 If a student arrives after 7:40 am, they should be dropped off at the front of the school.
 There they will be marked tardy and will get a late pass to class.
 All pick-ups between 2:20 pm and 2:45 pm should be done in the back of the school.
 If you are picking up your student early, please do so before 2:00 pm at the front of the school.
 Staff will go and get your student from class.
 Pick-ups are not allowed between 2:00 pm and 2:20 pm except in emergency situations because that is dismissal time and staff do not have the capacity at that time to be picking students up from classes.
 If you arrive between 2:00 pm and 2:20 pm to pick up your student, you will be asked to wait in your car in the back of the school in the student pick-up line.
+If you are changing the afternoon transportation from bus to pick-up, you must call by 12:30 p.m. that day.